NAICS Codes: Is Your Company a Small Business?

 Some set-asides are reserved for socio-economic programs.
 These include: 8(a) business development, Women-owned, Service-Disabled Veteran-Owned, and HUBZone.

 Take Advantage of the Small Business Opportunities Available to You

-The SBA makes it simple for business owners to understand their size standards, so take advantage of the reources available, and don’t leave potential set-aside dollars on the table.
-Reach out to us now for help and analysis determining your NAICS codes by emailing our Director of Sales, Marcy Dausch at email@example.com.
+The SBA makes it simple for business owners to understand their size standards, so take advantage of the resources available, and don’t leave potential set-aside dollars on the table.

 If you need help determining your opportunities with your NAICS codes or if you need assistance with your GSA Schedule, one of our consultants would be happy to help you.